jlacsam/pusoy/README.md

 # Pusoy / Chinese Poker Web Application

-A web-based implementation of Pusoy Dos (also known as Chinese Poker), a popular card game where players arrange 13 cards into three poker hands and compete against opponents.
+A web-based implementation of Pusoy (also known as Chinese Poker), a popular card game where players arrange 13 cards into three poker hands and compete against opponents.

 ## Overview